aistdio/C-CPP-projects/Sprintf function/README.md

-# Sprintf function (from string.h) implementation with different structure
+# Sprintf function implementation with different structure
 For now works only with limited number of specifiers.

 This folder contains only main source file and header file.